synapticloop/panl/README.md

 1. **Page information**, the number of pages, how many results are shown per page, and how many results are shown on this page.

 1. **Sorting options** - Whether to sort by relevance (the default) or by other configured sorting options with ascending and descending options available.
 Any Solr field can be configured to be used as a sorting option.
+And multi-sort orders are available, allowing sorting on more than one field.

 1. **Pagination options** - the Panl server returns all information needed to build a pagination system, number of results, number of results shown per page and the current page number.